 The surprise was the changes have been delayed by a year, due in April 2020, with a further consultation period early next year.
 With everything else the government is dealing with at the moment, we felt this was a welcome and sensible move.

 In order to get our clients ready for this change, Morgan McKinley held an event at our offices on Tuesday 6th November in conjunction with Brookson Legal Services.
-Joe Tully (Managing Director) and Matt Fryer (Compliance Director) presented, among other things, on what will be changing, what is reasonable care and what firms can be doing to prepare for April 2020.
+Joe Tully (Managing Director) and Matt Fryer (Compliance Director) presented, among other things, on what will be changing, what is reasonable care and what firms can be doing to prepare for April 2020 and the changes to contract work.
 We all feel it is important to keep up the momentum with this and not leave it until the last minute before looking at managing the roll out, as some programmes could be a lot bigger than first thought.

 It was always certain that the government would make some reform to the legislation in the private sector, but it was unclear as to when it would happen or whether it would mirror the public sector.
 We hope the Government has learnt from rushing through the first one and has decided now to do its due diligence over an extended period, so it is rolled out properly in 18 months’ time.
 What we know for sure is that end hirers are being made responsible for assessing the employment status of the off-payroll workers they have onsite.